princhan/Instruct-large/README.md

 embeddings = model.encode([[instruction,sentence,0]])
 print(embeddings)
 ```

+# Use cases
+We provide a few specific use cases in the following.
+For more examples and applications, refer to [our paper](https://arxiv.org/abs/2212.09741)
+## Calculate embeddings for your customized texts
+If you want to calculate customized embeddings for specific sentences, you may follow the unified template to write instructions:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Represent the `domain` `text_type` for `task_objective`; Input:
+* `domain` is optional, and it specifies the domain of the text, e.g., science, finance, medicine, etc.
+* `text_type` is required, and it specifies the encoding unit, e.g., sentence, document, paragraph, etc.
+* `task_objective` is optional, and it specifies the objective of emebdding, e.g., retrieve a document, classify the sentence, etc.

 ## Calculate Sentence similarities
 You can further use the model to compute similarities between two groups of sentences, with **customized embeddings**.